turingschool/curriculum/source/projects/battleship.markdown

 the game is played.
 * If they enter `q` or `quit` then the game should exit

+### Computer Ship Placement

+When the player decides to start a game, the computer player should place their ships.
+The baseline computer should simply use random placements, but stil obey these constraints:

+#### Validating Ship Coordinates

+Note that their are certain restrictions on where a ship can be placed.
+Specifically:

+* Ships cannot wrap around the board
+* Ships cannot overlap
+* Ships can be laid either horizontally or vertically
+* Coordinates must correspond to the first and last units of the ship.
+(IE: You can't place a two unit ship at "A1 A3")

-### Ship Layout (Setup Phase)
+### Player Ship Placement

-During this initial setup phase, the user will enter the positions for their ships on the game grid.
-First, we'll display an introductory prompt explaining how to enter a ship position.
-Then, the user will be prompted to enter a list of coordinates for each ship.

-#### Initial Prompt

-Once the user starts a game they should see:
+After the computer has placed its ships, the player should see:

 ```
 I have laid out my ships on the grid.